-While this sounds, easy sometimes it is not.
-The first step is that a bystander has to recognize that a certain action may be a stepping stone to increasingly severe acts of violence.
+While this sounds easy, sometimes it is not.
+The first step is for a bystander to recognize that a certain action/comment/situation may be a stepping stone to increasingly severe acts of violence.
 If something makes you feel uncomfortable or makes you concerned for the safety of another person, trust your gut feeling.
 The second step is knowing what to do.
 We know that intervening in these situations can be overwhelming.
 UIC offers many bystander workshops through the Campus Advocacy Network in order to help identify what safe and positive options you have and to build your confidence and skills.

 When you are in a situation in which you feel uncomfortable or feel someone is at risk for harm, the 4 D's will help you select a course of action.

-The Direct approach uses words or actions to stop what is going on.
-For example, telling someone that "It's not going to happen, that person is too drunk to go home with you tonight.
-Or saying, "I don't appreciate hearing those kinds of jokes" in response to a racist, sexist or homophobic joke.
-This approach is useful in situation in which you feel safe and capable enough to intervene directly.
+The DIRECT approach uses words or actions to stop what is going on.
+For example, telling someone that "It's not going to happen, that person is too drunk to go home with you tonight" or saying "I don't appreciate hearing those kinds of jokes" in response to a racist, sexist or homophobic joke.
+This approach is useful in situations in which you feel safe and capable enough to intervene directly.

-Delegation is when you get someone else involved who has social power in that situation or some type of authority.
+DELEGATING is when you involve someone who has social power in that situation or some type of authority.
 You can get your friends, housing RAs or the police involved.
-You don't have to do this alone.
+You do not have to do this alone.
 Delegation is useful when there is an emergency situation or when personal risk of harm or retaliation are a possibility.